Angélique Kidjo

 Matthews Theatre

-Run time: 75 minutes with no intermission
+Run Time: 75 minutes, no intermission

 A passionate humanitarian, Kidjo is a UNICEF and Oxfam Goodwill Ambassador and the founder of the Batonga Foundation, which supports education and empowerment for girls and young women in Africa.
 She has also served as a spokesperson for AFAWA, a pan-African initiative to finance women entrepreneurs.